Godzilla vs. King Ghidorah: Plot

-Feeling sympathy for the Japanese people, Emmy reveals to Terasawa the truth behind the Futurians' mission: in the future, Japan is an economic superpower that has surpassed the United States, Russia, and China, and even bought out the entirety of South America and Africa.
-The Futurians traveled back in time in order to change history and prevent Japan's future economic dominance by creating King Ghidorah and using it to destroy present-day Japan.
-At the same time, they also planned to erase Godzilla from history so that it would not pose a threat to their plans.
-After M-11 brings Emmy back to the UFO, she reprograms the android so it will help her.
+Becoming sympathetic for Japan’s people, Emmy reveals to Terasawa the truth behind the Futurians' mission: in the 23rd century, Japan is an economic superpower surpassing the United States, Russia, and China, even buying out South America and Africa.
+The Futurians sought to change history and prevent this by creating Ghidorah and having him destroy present-day Japan; and planned to erase Godzilla from history to prevent him from threatening their plans.
+After M-11 brings Emmy back to MOTHER, she reprograms the android to help her.

-Shindo plans to send his nuclear submarine to the Bering Strait and irradiate the dinosaur in order to recreate Godzilla.
-However, Terasawa discovers too late that a Russian nuclear submarine sank there in the 1970s and released enough radiation to mutate the dinosaur into Godzilla.
-En route to the Bering Strait, Shindo's submarine is destroyed by Godzilla, who absorbs its radiation, recovers from the ANEB and becomes larger.
-Godzilla arrives in Japan and is met by King Ghidorah.
-They fight at equal strength, each immune to the other's attacks.
-With M-11 and Terasawa's aid, Emmy sabotages the UFO's control over King Ghidorah, causing the three-headed monster to lose focus during the battle.
-Godzilla eventually ends the battle by blasting off Ghidorah's middle head.
-Before sending King Ghidorah crashing into the Sea of Okhotsk, Godzilla destroys the UFO, killing Wilson and Grenchiko.
-It then turns its attention to Tokyo, destroying the city and killing Shindo.
+Shindo plans to send his nuclear submarine to the Bering Strait and irradiate Godzillasaurus, and recreate Godzilla.
+However, Terasawa discovers that a Soviet nuclear submarine sank there in the 1970s, releasing enough radiation to mutate Godzillasaurus into the current Godzilla.
+Godzilla destroys Shindo's submarine and feeds on the radiation, consequently recovering from the ANEB and becoming larger.
+Godzilla arrives in Japan and faces Ghidorah.
+M-11 and Terasawa help Emmy sabotage MOTHER's control over Ghidorah, causing Ghidorah to lose focus, before Godzilla blasts off Ghidorah's middle head.
+After sending Ghidorah crashing into the Sea of Okhotsk, Godzilla destroys MOTHER, killing Wilson and Grenchiko.

-Emmy travels to the future with M-11 and returns to the present day with Mecha-King Ghidorah, a cybernetic version of King Ghidorah.
-The cybernetic Ghidorah blasts Godzilla with beams, which proves useless.
-Godzilla then counters by relentlessly blasting Ghidorah with its atomic breath before Ghidorah launches clamps to restrain Godzilla.
-Ghidorah carries Godzilla out of Japan, but Godzilla breaks from its restraints and causes Ghidorah to send both crashing into the ocean.
-Emmy then returns to the future, but not before informing Terasawa that she is his descendant.
+Godzilla turns his ire on Japan, rampaging from Sapporo to Tokyo, where he kills Shindo after seemingly recognizing him.
+Emmy travels to the future with M-11 and returns having created Mecha-King Ghidorah, a cyborg version of Ghidorah.
+The cyborg is initially ineffective in its battle with Godzilla, but manages to restrain and carry Godzilla out of Japan.
+Godzilla breaks from his restraints causing both to fall into the ocean, destroying Mecha-King Ghidorah.
+Emmy returns to the future with M-11, but not before revealing to Terasawa that she is his descendant.
+Back in the ocean floor, a still living Godzilla regains consciousness over Ghidorah's remains.

-At the bottom of the ocean, Godzilla awakens and roars over Mecha-King Ghidorah's remains before swimming away.